All Stories

 “I stepped in, and I found so much satisfaction in helping elders,[…] because you get to enjoy the work, you get to be very helpful.[…] They need me and they appreciate me,” Tatevik says.

-Despite working as a caregiver since 2007, Tatevik was open to continuing to build on her experience and skill set.
+Despite working in caregiving since 2007, Tatevik was open to continuing to build on her experience and skill set.
 When she heard about the free IHSS+ training offered by the Center for Caregiver Advancement (CCA), she quickly enrolled.
-She is proof that even when you have over a decade of experience, it can still be incredibly valuable to keep learning.
+She is proof that even when you have over a decade of experience in caregiving, it can still be incredibly valuable to keep learning.

 “There was still so much that I’ve learned from here,” Tatevik says.
 “It’s a very, very, very helpful training, especially for caregivers who actively work full time.”